-- (2) The amounts in this column represent the actual amounts earned under the Company's annual incentive program for the applicable year.
-For additional information regarding this program, see "Executive Officer Compensation-Compensation Discussion and Analysis-Components of the 2017 Executive Compensation Program -Annual Incentive." - (3) Includes perquisites and personal benefits.
-All NEOs were eligible to receive any or all of the following perquisites during all or a portion of 2017, subject to certain cost and other limitations set forth in the Company's internal policies: (i) tax and estate planning services, (ii) annual physical, (iii) the reimbursement of country club dues and golfing fees, (iv) supplemental long-term disability insurance, and (v) certain of the Company's products (e.g. golf clubs and balls) for personal use.
-Additional types of perquisites and personal benefits granted to individual NEOs are disclosed and quantified in additional footnotes to this table, in accordance with applicable SEC disclosure requirements. - (4) The Company believes the dollar value of dividends paid or accrued on the stock awards reported in column (e) is factored into the grant date fair value of the stock awards reported in those columns.
-Accordingly, the dollar value of dividends paid or accrued is not reported as "All Other Compensation" in this column (i). - (5) Consists of (i) an \$8,100 Company matching contribution under its 401(k) Retirement Investment Plan, (ii) \$33,967 of total perquisites and other personal benefits comprised of items (i), (iii), (iv) and (v) described in footnote 3, (iii) an allowance of \$25,000 paid to Mr. Brewer for business expenses not otherwise reimbursable under the Company's policies, and (iv) the reimbursement of costs related to spousal meals and the related tax gross-up of \$158 for income imputed under Internal Revenue Service ("IRS") regulations. - (6) Consists of (i) an \$8,100 Company matching contribution under its 401(k) Retirement Investment Plan, (ii) \$24,964 of total perquisites and other personal benefits comprised of items (iii), (iv) and (v) described in footnote 3, and (iii) the reimbursement of costs related to spousal meals and the related tax gross-up of \$43 for income imputed under IRS regulations. - (7) Consists of (i) an \$8,100 Company matching contribution under its 401(k) Retirement Investment Plan, (ii) \$6,147 of total perquisites and other personal benefits comprised of items (ii), (iii) and (v) described in footnote 3, and (iii) the reimbursement of costs related to spousal meals and the related tax gross-up of \$43 for income imputed under IRS regulations. - (8) Consists of (i) an \$8,100 Company matching contribution under its 401(k) Retirement Investment Plan, (ii) \$18,943 of total perquisites and other personal benefits comprised of items (ii), (iii) and (v) described in footnote 3, and (iii) the reimbursement of costs related to spousal meals and the related tax gross-up of \$43 for income imputed under IRS regulations. - (9) Consists of (i) an \$8,100 Company matching contribution under its 401(k) Retirement Investment Plan, (ii) \$16,518 of total perquisites and other personal benefits comprised of items (ii), (iii) and (v) described in footnote 3, and (iii) the reimbursement of costs related to spousal meals and the related tax gross-up of \$43 for income imputed under IRS regulations. - (10) Consists of (i) \$772,497 of severance benefits paid pursuant to Mr. Julian's employment agreement in connection with Mr. Julian's departure from the Company as Senior Vice President and Chief Financial Officer, (ii) a \$59,289 payment for accrued and unused paid time off, (iii) a \$6,446 Company matching contribution under its 401(k) Retirement Investment Plan, (iv) \$4,376 of total perquisites and other personal benefits comprised of items (ii), (iii) and (v) described in footnote 3, and (v) the reimbursement of costs related to spousal meals and the related tax gross-up of \$56 for income imputed under IRS regulations.
+(2) The amounts in this column represent the actual amounts earned under the Company's annual incentive program for the applicable year.
+For additional information regarding this program, see "Executive Officer Compensation-Compensation Discussion and Analysis-Components of the 2018 Executive Compensation Program-Annual Incentive."

+(3) Includes perquisites and personal benefits.
+All NEOs were eligible to receive any or all of the following perquisites during all or a portion of 2018, subject to certain cost and other limitations set forth in the Company's internal policies: (i) tax and estate planning services, (ii) annual physical, (iii) the reimbursement of country club dues and golfing fees, (iv) supplemental long-term disability insurance, and (v) certain of the Company's products (e.g. golf clubs and balls) for personal use.
+Additional types of perquisites and personal benefits granted to individual NEOs are disclosed and quantified in additional footnotes to this table, in accordance with applicable SEC disclosure requirements.

+- (4) The Company believes the dollar value of dividends paid or accrued on the stock awards reported in column (e) is factored into the grant date fair value of the stock awards reported in those columns.
+Accordingly, the dollar value of dividends paid or accrued is not reported as "All Other Compensation" in this column (i). - (5) Consists of (i) an \$8,250 Company matching contribution under its 401(k) Retirement Investment Plan, (ii) \$33,307 of total perquisites and other personal benefits comprised of items (i), (iii), (iv) and (v) described in footnote 3, (iii) an allowance of \$25,000 paid to Mr. Brewer for business expenses not otherwise reimbursable under the Company's policies, and (iv) the reimbursement of costs related to spousal travel, meals and gifts and the related tax gross-up of \$481 for income imputed under Internal Revenue Service ("IRS") regulations. - (6) Consists of (i) an \$8,250 Company matching contribution under its 401(k) Retirement Investment Plan, and (ii) \$27,409 of total perquisites and other personal benefits comprised of items (i), (iii) and (v) described in footnote 3. - (7) Consists of (i) an \$8,250 Company matching contribution under its 401(k) Retirement Investment Plan, and (ii) \$6,165 of total perquisites and other personal benefits comprised of items (iii) and (v) described in footnote 3. - (8) Consists of (i) an \$8,250 Company matching contribution under its 401(k) Retirement Investment Plan, and (ii) \$21,679 of total perquisites and other personal benefits comprised of items (i), (iii), (iv) and (v) described in footnote 3. - (9) Consists of (i) an \$8,250 Company matching contribution under its 401(k) Retirement Investment Plan, and (ii) \$16,809 of total perquisites and other personal benefits comprised of items (i), (iii) and (v) described in footnote 3.

-Grants of Plan-Based Awards in Fiscal Year 2017
+Grants of Plan-Based Awards in Fiscal Year 2018

-The following table sets forth certain information with respect to grants of awards to the NEOs under the Company's non-equity and equity incentive plans during fiscal year 2017.
-For additional information concerning the annual and long-term incentives included in the Company's executive compensation programs, see "Executive Officer Compensation-Compensation Discussion and Analysis- Components of the 2017 Executive Compensation Program."
+The following table sets forth certain information with respect to grants of awards to the NEOs under the Company's non-equity and equity incentive plans during fiscal year 2018.
+For additional information concerning the annual and long-term incentives included in the Company's executive compensation programs, see "Executive Officer Compensation-Compensation Discussion and Analysis-Components of the 2018 Executive Compensation Program."